seabornlee/Awesome-Day/README.md

+![Preview](http://ww2.sinaimg.cn/large/61412e43gw1epb592u2zdj20wa0hwn0s.jpg)

 # Awesome Day

-![Preview](http://ww2.sinaimg.cn/large/61412e43gw1epb592u2zdj20wa0hwn0s.jpg)

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.0.
+`Awesome Day` is a simple todo app.
+You can start your every day by add todo items and complete them one by one.

 ## Features